+- 5.5.
 The two types of index serve different purposes.
-Expenditure-weighted aggregation is generally considered more appropriate for consumer price indices which are designed for use as a general macroeconomic indicator.
-On the other hand, as pointed out in the international Consumer Price Index Manual, Chapter 18 (ILO, 2004), household-weighted indices are generally considered more appropriate for consumer price indices which are designed for use in uprating or indexation.

-The reasons are not difficult to understand.
-Macroeconomic uses, such as estimating the overall national inflation rate - and making international comparisons of inflation - clearly require data based on total consumption.
+Expenditure-weighted aggregation is normally considered more appropriate for consumer price indices which are designed for use as a general macroeconomic indicator.
+On the other hand, as pointed out in the former international Consumer Price Index Manual, Chapter 18 (ILO, 2004), household-weighted indices are generally considered more appropriate for consumer price indices which are designed for use in uprating or indexation.
+The more recent 2020 Manual also acknowledges this (paragraph 3.16) but adds that it is rare to find an index based on "democratic" weights.
+It is indeed more difficult to do this from survey data but to its credit the ONS has managed to derive a system. - 5.6.
+The reasons for the preference for expenditure-weighted aggregation for macroeconomic indices are not difficult to understand.
+Macroeconomic uses, such as estimating the overall national inflation rate and making international comparisons of inflation clearly require data based on total consumption.
 So also does the use of price indices in deflating current-value estimates in the national accounts.
-As the international Manual says, the expenditure-based index treats expenditure shares as if they were those of a single aggregate "super-household".

-Household-weighted index need for HCI
+Household-weighted index need for HCIs

+- 5.7.
 It would appear to be almost axiomatic that an index measuring household inflation should, at least in principle, use the household-based method of weighting.
-The HCI is based on the inflation experiences and perceptions of typical households - that is, typical with respect to household expenditure.

-The expenditure-weighted approach is unlikely to reflect the expenditure levels and consumption patterns of the typical household.
-In fact, a pioneering ONS paper by Flower and Wales (2014) concluded that the CPI is broadly representative of the price experience of households around two-thirds of the way up the expenditure distribution.
+The HCl is based on the inflation experiences and perceptions of typical households that is, typical with respect to household expenditure. - 5.8.
+The expenditure-weighted approach is, on the other hand, unlikely to reflect the expenditure levels and consumption patterns of the typical household.
+In fact, a pioneering ONS paper by Flower and Wales (2014)16 concluded that the CPI is broadly representative of the price experience of households around two-thirds of the way up the expenditure distribution.